romanbican/roles/README.md

 ### Levels

 When you are creating roles, there is optional parameter `level`.
-It is set to `1` by default, but you can overwrite it and then you can do something like this:
+It is set to `1` by default, but you may overwrite it and then you may do something like this:

 ```php
 if ($user->level() > 4) {